DavidPynes/about-me/README.md

 I didn't even know it had aired until years later, when a classmate in a calculus course laughed and showed me a screenshot of myself on the sitcom.

-Eventually I relocated to Las Vegas for a year and completely fell in love with the city's nightlife, energy, and excitement—back before the underground became mainstream.
+After spending a year in the valley cruising down Ventura Blvd, I relocated to Las Vegas for a year and completely fell in love with the city's nightlife, energy, and excitement—back before the underground became mainstream.

 Realizing life wasn't going to wait forever, I returned to Southern California and settled in Orange County, where I've spent much of my adult life.